2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Re-scan

 The Rescan feature relies on Bitcoin Core 0.17.0’s “Scantxoutset” to scan the current state of the blockchain (called UTXO Set) for coins belonging to the configured derivation scheme.
-Wallet rescan solves two issues BTCPay Server users experience.
+A wallet rescan solves two issues that BTCPay Server users commonly experience.

 1. Gap limit problem - Most third-party wallets are light wallets that share a node between many users.
-Light and full node-reliant wallets limit the amount (typically 20) of addresses without balance they track on the blockchain to prevent performance issues.
+Light and full node-reliant wallets limit the number (typically 20) of addresses without a balance they track on the blockchain to prevent performance issues.
 BTCPay Server generates a new address for every invoice.
 With the above in mind, after BTCPay Server generates 20 consecutive unpaid invoices, the external wallet stops fetching the transactions, assuming no new transactions occurred.
-Your external wallet won’t show them once invoices are paid on the 21st, 22nd, etc. On the other hand, internally, the BTCPay Server wallet tracks any address it generates along with a much greater gap limit.
+Your external wallet won’t show them once invoices are paid on the 21st, 22nd, etc. On the other hand, internally, the BTCPay Server wallet tracks any address it generates, along with a significantly higher gap limit.
 It does not rely on a third party and can always show a correct balance.
-2. The gap limit solution - If your [external/existing wallet](https://docs.btcpayserver.org/WalletSetup/#use-an-existing-wallet) allows gap- limit configuration, the easy fix is to increase it.
+2. The gap limit solution - If your [external/existing wallet](https://docs.btcpayserver.org/WalletSetup/#use-an-existing-wallet) allows gap-limit configuration, the easy fix is to increase it.
 However, the majority of wallets do not allow this.
-The only wallets that allow gap-limit configuration we know are Electrum, Wasabi, and Sparrow Wallet.
+The only wallets that currently support gap-limit configuration that we are aware of are Electrum, Wasabi, and Sparrow Wallet.
 Unfortunately, you are likely to encounter a problem with many other wallets.
-For the best user experience and privacy, consider dropping external wallets and using the BTCPay Server internal wallet.
+For the best user experience and privacy, consider using the BTCPay Server's internal wallet instead of external wallets.

 #### BTCPay Server uses “mempoolfullrbf=1”

-BTCPay Server uses “mempoolfullrbf=1”; we have added this as default to your BTCPay Server setup.
-However, we have also made it a fragment you can disable yourself.
-Without “mempoolfullrbf=1,” if a customer double- spends a payment with a transaction not signaling RBF, the Merchant would only know after confirmation.
+BTCPay Server uses “mempoolfullrbf=1”; we have added this as the default to your BTCPay Server setup.
+However, we have also made it a feature you can disable yourself.
+Without “mempoolfullrbf=1,” if a customer double-spends a payment with a transaction not signaling RBF, the Merchant would only know after confirmation.

 An administrator may want to opt out of this setting.
-By the following string, you can change the set default.
+By the following string, you can change the default setting.

 ```
 BTCPAYGEN_EXCLUDE_FRAGMENTS="$BTCPAYGEN_EXCL UDE_FRAGMENTS;opt-mempoolfullrbf"